Implement JWT Authorization

 In this tutorial, you are going to learn how to configure a web application to create a JWT token and send it to Qlik Cloud to authorize a user to view embedded content from a Qlik Sense application.

 This tutorial focuses on the authorization flow for working with JWTs and Qlik Cloud.
-While it demonstrates the process through coded examples in JavaScript, it is not plug-and-play code.
+While it demonstrates the process through coded examples in JavaScript, it isn’t plug-and-play code.

 Before you begin